http4k/http4k-connect/README.md

 </div>

-http4k Connect is a lightweight API client toolkit which includes libraries for connecting to popular third-party cloud services and AI backends using [http4k](https://http4k.org) compatible APIs, along with Fake implementations for usage during local testing.
+http4k Connect is a lightweight API Client toolkit which includes libraries for connecting to popular third-party cloud services and AI backends using [http4k](https://http4k.org) compatible APIs, along with Fake implementations for usage during local testing.
 These are all underpinned by a variation on the uniform [Server as a Function](https://monkey.org/~marius/funsrv.pdf) model powered by the `HttpHandler` interface